-Standard Widget Extensions (Standard WE) is extension for WordPress standard themes, Twenty Twelve/Twenty Eleven/Twenty Ten.
-It’s also effective for themes which use widgets in a standard manner.
+Standard Widget Extensions (Standard WE) is extension for WordPress themes.
 Available in the WordPress.org repository.

-Current version of the plugin offers following two features.
+The current version offers following two features.
 You can individually turn on and off these features.

 - Accordion Widgets